I’m a junior undergraduate student studying Computer Science in Shanghai Jiao Tong University (SJTU). I’m expected to graduate in 2022.

 July 2020 ~ August 2020

 Principle and Practice of Computer Algorithms (PPCA) is a project-oriented course for first-year undergraduates, where they use what they have learned to build a toy application in one month.
 I mentored 13 students to make a ray-tracer with the Rust programming language.

 May 2019 ~ Now

 Shanghai Jiao Tong University Linux User Group (SJTUG) sets up a public mirror of open-source software in China, which serves 70k users and 1.5 million requests per day.
-I built infrasturcture for the new Siyuan mirror server, which enables on-demand mirroring with mirror-intel and hosts the first Flathub mirror in China.
+I built infrastructure for the new Siyuan mirror server, which enables on-demand mirroring with mirror-intel, enables rsync to simple object storage with mirror-clone and hosts the first Flathub mirror in China.

 I enjoy making toy projects.
 This “learn by doing” process is so much fun.
 For example, core-os-riscv, a toy operating system based on xv6 in Rust.

 You may refer to my GitHub for more information.